It's a well-known fact that plastic is everywhere.

 Select Jaya Grocer stores have recently started using banana leaves as packaging for their produce too!

-The banana leaves used by Jaya Grocer are supplied by OA Organics, a fair trade community enterprise owned by the Orang Asli that allows Orang Asli farmers' to earn sustainable income via organic farming.
+The banana leaves used by Jaya Grocer are supplied by OA Organik, a fair trade community enterprise partnering with the Orang Asli that allows Orang Asli farmers' to earn sustainable income via organic farming.

 Small, simple changes can make the biggest differences!
 Here's to doing whatever we can to help. <3